SquareSR/alternative-red-routes/Race-Route/README.md

 Menu after entering the gym again:
 - Elixer

-> If 27+ hp, use an X-Special on Nidoking, then TB stall until hit if necessary.
+> If 27+ hp, use an X-Special on Nidoking, (TB stall if needed until he hits you), then EQ and play normal

 **Giovanni:**
 - EQ x4